carpentries-incubator/intro-data-viz/episodes/02-Identify-and-Interpret-the-message.md

 ## Identify the message

 What is the message of this graph?
+First, consider what the graph is and how the structure works.
+What type of graph is this and what is the structure?
+What aspect of the graph communicates categories, and what aspect communicates quantity?
+What message(s) can can take from this graph?
+What might the graph designer have done to make the message more clear?

 ![Figure 2.1 Pie chart of the abundance of canids are fox or coyote](fig/compositionPlot.png) {On average across North America throughout the collection period foxes made up 80?% and Coyotes made up 20% of the canids}
 Write, pair, and share (if possible).